vippsas/vipps-woocommerce/README.md

 * Download and install the plugin
 * Configure the plugin

+# How to install the plugin
+1. Install the plugin using WordPress’ [built-in installer](https://codex.wordpress.org/Managing_Plugins#Installing_Plugins).
+The plugin can also be installed manually by upload the plugin files to the /wp-content/plugins/ directory.
+2. Activate the plugin through the 'Plugins' screen in WordPress.
+3. Go to the WooCommerce Settings page and choose Payment Gateways (Betalinger) and enable Vipps.
+4. Go the settings page for the Vipps plugin and enter your Vipps account keys.

 # Installation
 1. Install the plugin using WordPress’ [built-in installer](https://codex.wordpress.org/Managing_Plugins#Installing_Plugins).
-The plugin can also be installed manually by uploading the plugin files to the `/wp-content/plugins/` directory.
+The plugin can also be installed manually by upload the plugin files to the /wp-content/plugins/ directory.
-2. Activate the plugin through the `Plugins` screen in WordPress.
+2. Activate the plugin through the 'Plugins' screen in WordPress.
-3. Go to the WooCommerce `Settings` page and choose `Payment Gateways` (Betalinger) and enable Vipps.
+3. Go to the WooCommerce Settings page and choose Payment Gateways (Betalinger) and enable Vipps.
-4. Go the `Settings` page for the Vipps plugin and enter your Vipps account keys.
+4. Go the settings page for the Vipps plugin and enter your Vipps account keys.
 Your account keys are available in the Vipps Developer Portal (detailed info in the section below)

 # How to get Vipps account keys from Vipps Developer Portal
 1. Sign in to Vipps Developer Portal at [https://api-portal.vipps.no/](https://api-portal.vipps.no/)